manifestedishaq/OnlyForYou/README.md

 # LoveProject
-A simple static webpage as a gift for my girlfriend .
-Although a personal project , but made it open-source to help all the lovers out there who are seeking for a creative idea to impress their partners.
+A gift in your rememberance my love, made it to show you that I miss you even when I work, its been almost 6 years now and I am still in love with you like day 1.
 <br>
 You can check this out with